SarShaheen/Ping-Pong-Game/README.md

 - __Game Score__

-When the game is in progress, the JavaScript code will begin to move the Computers paddle along with the ball so that the user may try to score.
+When the game is in progress, the JavaScript code will begin to move the computers paddle along with the ball so that the user may try to score.
 It will determine the points in the scoreboard above depending on which side the ball has passed through on.
 The score is clearly displayed so that the user can continue to play with ease and have a clear understanding of who is in the lead.

 ![Screenshot](assets/images/score.png)